MaskedMajora237/MythicLegionBallGame/README.md

 # MythicLegionBallGame

 This Game Is Based Off Of and kind of Copied From the Game that Mythic Legion On Youtube had Made A Devlog on however He Only Made the one video and then Fell Off the Face of the Earth.
 So i decided to Pick Up the Slack and Do it Myself.
+Now Mythic If you see this and you dont want me to continue feel free to dm me on discord  Megawire#4222 Maybe we can work together on it to be honest im just doing this as a first time video game developer.
+And i dont want to feel like i am hindering the progress of your Version. in fact if you want me to i can give you access to my version to pull scripts and stuff from.